ashleetylerr/105-unit-3/README.md

 ## Provenence

-The CountyPublicHealthData.csv file was provided to me by Professor Gotzler of which he obtained it from (location w/ link).
+The CountyPublicHealthData.csv file was provided to me by Professor Gotzler of which he obtained it from the [UNC Research Hub](https://library.unc.edu/data/).

 ## Purpose